Dropped by Home Insurance in 2026? 5 Urgent Steps to Get Covered and the Truth About FAIR Plans

 The standard FAIR Plan policy covers damage from fire, lightning, internal explosion, and smoke.
 That is the core coverage.
 Expanded options are available as add-ons, including extended dwelling coverage for windstorm, hail, volcanic eruption, and falling aircraft; vandalism coverage; and coverage for other structures on the property.

-What the FAIR Plan does not cover by default is extensive: personal liability, theft, water damage, earthquake, personal property in many configurations, and most natural perils beyond fire.
 This is why most insurance professionals recommend pairing a FAIR Plan policy with a separate Difference in Conditions (DIC) policy, which wraps around the FAIR Plan and fills the coverage gaps to approximate a standard homeowners policy.

 Coverage Limits and Costs

-Cost is a central concern.
-FAIR Plan policies carry an average annual premium of approximately $3,200 — more than double the average private policy premium of around $1,429 in California for comparable dwelling coverage.
-When you add the cost of a DIC policy to fill coverage gaps, combined annual premiums in high-risk areas routinely reach $5,000 to $6,000, with some homeowners near Tahoe and in San Diego County reporting even higher combined costs.
-The FAIR Plan has requested a 35.8% average rate increase for 2026, reflecting the continuing escalation of wildfire risk across the state.
+When you add the cost of a DIC policy to fill coverage gaps, combined annual premiums in high-risk areas routinely reach $5,000 to $6,000.
+Some homeowners near Tahoe and in San Diego County are reporting even higher combined costs.

 The DIC Policy: Why You Almost Certainly Need It

-A Difference in Conditions policy is a separate insurance product that covers the risks the FAIR Plan excludes.
+A Difference in Conditions policy covers the risks the FAIR Plan excludes.
 DIC policies typically cover liability, theft, water damage, and the additional living expenses you would need if your home became uninhabitable.
-Without a DIC policy, a FAIR Plan holder who experiences a non-fire loss — a burst pipe, a theft, a visitor injured on the property — has no coverage at all.
-When purchasing both policies, ensure the exclusions in each policy complement each other without creating gaps — a licensed independent broker experienced with FAIR Plan combinations can verify this alignment.
+Without a DIC policy, a FAIR Plan holder who experiences a non-fire loss, a burst pipe, a theft, a visitor injured on the property, has no coverage at all.

 California FAIR Plan wildfire high risk zones map 2026